Types of Allergies

 If you suffer from severe allergies, Dr. Anand may recommend that you carry an emergency epinephrine shot with you at all times.
 These shots can help reduce the symptoms of an allergic reaction until you can find emergency medical treatment.

 Dr. Anand may recommend immunotherapy for severe allergies or allergies not fully relieved by other methods.
 This treatment involves you typically undergoing a series of injections of purified allergen extracts.
 Another common form of immunotherapy includes patients placing a tablet under their tongue until it dissolves.

 What is an allergy?

 An allergy occurs when you react to things like pollen or cats that don’t affect most people.
-If you contact something you are allergic to (called an allergen), you may have symptoms such as itching or sneezing.
+If you come into contact with something you are allergic to (called an allergen), you may have symptoms such as itching or sneezing.

 How are skin tests done?

-At GNO Snoring and Sinus we perform scratch testing.
+At GNO Snoring & Sinus, we perform scratch testing.
 A tiny drop of an allergen is placed into the skin.
 This is the most common type of skin test.